ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 <!-- Default Column Definitions -->

 The example above demonstrates how to configure a single column.
 To apply this configuration across all columns we can use ___Default Column Definitions___ instead.
-Let's make all of our columns resizeable by creating a `defaultColDefs` object, setting `resizeable: true`, and passing this to the grid via the `defaultColDef` prop:
+Let's make all of our columns filterable by creating a `defaultColDefs` object, setting `filter: true`, and passing this to the grid via the `defaultColDef` prop:

 <snippet transform={false} language="jsx">
 |// Apply settings across all columns
 |const defaultColDefs = useMemo(() => ({
-|  resizable: true // Enable resizing on all columns
+|  filter: true // Enable filtering on all columns
 |}))
 |
 |&lt;div className="ag-theme-quartz" style={{ width: 600, height: 500 }}>